1993hzw/dragonnest/drawnote/manual/en/more/set_default_font.md

 Set Default Font
 ---
-The font library allows you to save commonly used fonts, which you can then select for text in text notes or text editing fields.
+The font library allows you to save commonly used fonts, which you can then select for text in text notes or text box.

 #### Adding Fonts
 1. Tap "My" on the main page.